danbiocchi/oxidizedoasis-websands/readme.md

 - 📱 Mobile-friendly design for seamless user experience across devices
 - 🔧 Easily extensible architecture for adding new features
 - 🔄 Database migrations for easy schema management and updates
+- 🧪 Test-driven development approach for improved code quality and reliability

 ## 🛠️ Technology Stack